elmtree-askmo/cloudcannon-app/content/learn/psychology/what-ethical-considerations-must-be-taken-into-account-when-conducting-research.md

 url: /learn/psychology/questions/what-ethical-considerations-must-be-taken-into-account-when-conducting-research
 score: -1.0
 related_article1:
-    id: 165083
+    id: 165070
-    title: What are the key components of a well-structured research report?
+    title: >-
+        What are the different measurement scales used for variables, and why is reliability and validity important?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-key-components-of-a-wellstructured-research-report
+    url: /learn/psychology/questions/what-are-the-different-measurement-scales-used-for-variables-and-why-is-reliability-and-validity-important
 related_article2:
-    id: 165068
+    id: 165089
-    title: What is the role of descriptive statistics in data interpretation?
+    title: >-
+        How can data visualization enhance the presentation of research results?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-descriptive-statistics-in-data-interpretation
+    url: /learn/psychology/questions/how-can-data-visualization-enhance-the-presentation-of-research-results
 related_article3:
-    id: 165078
+    id: 165086
-    title: What are the main differences between experimental design and observational studies in research methodology?
+    title: >-
+        What is the significance of main effects in research, and how are they identified?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-main-differences-between-experimental-design-and-observational-studies-in-research-methodology
+    url: /learn/psychology/questions/what-is-the-significance-of-main-effects-in-research-and-how-are-they-identified
 related_article4:
-    id: 165073
+    id: 165085
-    title: How do you select the appropriate test for hypothesis testing?
+    title: >-
+        How do you identify and analyze interaction effects in experimental data?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-you-select-the-appropriate-test-for-hypothesis-testing
+    url: /learn/psychology/questions/how-do-you-identify-and-analyze-interaction-effects-in-experimental-data
 related_article5:
-    id: 165084
+    id: 165086
-    title: What distinguishes randomized controlled trials from quasi-experimental designs?
+    title: >-
+        What is the significance of main effects in research, and how are they identified?
     subject: Psychology
-    url: /learn/psychology/questions/what-distinguishes-randomized-controlled-trials-from-quasiexperimental-designs
+    url: /learn/psychology/questions/what-is-the-significance-of-main-effects-in-research-and-how-are-they-identified
 ---

 &nbsp;